Spectra of subrings of cohomology generated by characteristic classes for fusion systems: -stable representations and group actions

-If $X$ is an $\cF$-stable $S$-set and $Q \le S$, let $\Phi_Q(X)=|X^Q|$ denote the number of $Q$-fixed points of $X$.
+If $X$ is an $S$-set and $Q \le S$, let $\Phi_Q(X)=|X^Q|$ denote the number of $Q$-fixed points of $X$.
 To prove Theorem \ref{t:main2} we shall need to know that there are sufficiently many $\cF$-stable permutation representations.
-Reeh~\cite{R15} shows the following: \begin{prop} For each $\cF$-conjugacy class representative $P$ there is an $\cF$-stable $S$-set $\alpha_P$ with the properties that: \begin{itemize} \item[(1)] $\Phi_Q(\alpha_P)=0$ unless $Q$ is $\cF$-subconjugate to $P$; and \item[(2)] $\Phi_{P'}(\alpha_P)=|N_S(P')/P'|$ when $P'$ is a fully $\cF$-normalised $\cF$-conjugate of $P$. \end{itemize} \end{prop}
+Reeh~\cite{R15} shows the following: